gbv/beaconspec/beacon.md

 A Beacon text file is an UTF-8 encoded Unicode file [](#RFC3629), split into lines by line breaks.
-The file consists of a set of lines with meta fields, followed by a set of lines with link fields.
+The file consists of a set of lines with meta fields, followed by a set of lines with link tokens.
 A Beacon text file MAY begin with an Unicode Byte Order Mark and it SHOULD end with a line break:

      BEACONTEXT  =  [ BOM ] [ START ] *METALINE *EMPTY [ LINKS ]